Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-vue.md

 ::: tip

-Each of these hooks returns SDK components signals which are automatically triggered if some of their properties change.
+Each of these composables returns SDK components signals which are automatically triggered if some of their properties change.

 :::

 ::: danger

-Using these hooks with an uninitialized SDK will result in throwing a corresponding error.
+Using these composables with an uninitialized SDK will result in throwing a corresponding error.

 :::